Salmon with Creamy Dill Sauce – crispy baked salmon drizzled with a creamy cucumber dill sauce. Light healthy meal in just 20 minutes.

 - olive oil

-- salt and pepper
+- salt and black pepper

-- light cream cheese (or Greek yogurt cream cheese)
+- Greek yogurt cream cheese

-- dill (fresh or dry)
+- fresh dill

 Pat the moisture from the salmon using a paper towel then season with salt and pepper to taste.